dcamps-hacken/damn-vulnerable-defi/README.md

 // Ensured by the protocol via the `depositTokens` function
 ```

-So and what is the relationship it has with `poolBalance`?
+And what is the relationship it has with `poolBalance`?
 When using that function to deposit DVT tokens, the poolBalance will be updated:

 ```
 poolBalance = poolBalance + amount;